8 Crucial Differences Between Healthy and Unhealthy Pride

 Personally, I believe there are two distinct kinds of pride, rather than degrees of pride.
 And in this post, I’ll draw some sharp contrasts between these two types.

 Ironically, pride might be likened to a fantastical double-edged sword, with a harmless rubber tip on one end and a destructive, razor-sharp blade on the other.
-And (staying with this metaphor) the stinging, pointed-edge side can easily “cut” others—and so injure relationships to the “point” they’re irreparable.
+Staying with this metaphor, the stinging, pointed-edge side can easily “cut” others—and therefore injure relationships to the point they’re irreparable.

 Let’s consider in detail the marked differences between healthy and unhealthy pride, which all too often are overlooked in the literature.
 Although good and bad pride represent seminal aspects of human personality, they’ve really not received as much critical attention as they deserve.
 And the fact that the term is so often applied to one or the other kind of pride without the author’s explicitly specifying which type is being referred to clearly indicates how important—for clarity’s sake—they be lucidly distinguished from one another.

 As Thomas Scheff, Ph.D., emphasizes (in his Psychology Today post, "Genuine Pride Does NOT Goeth Before the Fall": “The English language, particularly, confuses authentic pride with what might be called false pride or egotism . . . [and] to the point that it taints the positive meaning of pride.”

 So, here are 8 key features of this personality characteristic that can be deemed healthy (or, as often designated, true, authentic, or genuine), vs. the form of pride regularly viewed as unhealthy (or false, bad, arrogant, or hubristic).
 And I should add that as much as I’ve tried to keep these differences distinct from one another, there’s considerable overlap between them.
 Several descriptions might well fit a category other than the one I (somewhat arbitrarily) put them in.